eb1a-profile-building/eb1a-profile-building.github.io/index.md

 - **ResearchGate:** [Shivgan Joshi Profile](https://www.researchgate.net/profile/Shivgan-Joshi-2)
 - **Location:** Indore, India (serving NYC/USA clients)
 - **Focus:** EB1A & EB2-NIW Profile Building, Research Strategy, Paralegal Services

+## Service Availability & Geographic Scope

+At this time, this research mentorship and publication support service is **available only to clients who are physically based in**:

+- **New York City (NYC) Metropolitan Area**
+- **San Francisco Bay Area**

+This geographic limitation is due to:

+- The **current travel schedule and on-site availability of Shivgan Joshi who is based out of Indore MP India**,
+- **Mentor availability and coordination constraints**, and
+- The fact that this service **requires one or more in-person working sessions** to ensure effective research planning, manuscript review, and academic integrity oversight.

+These limitations are operational in nature and reflect the Service Provider’s commitment to maintaining quality, responsiveness, and effective collaboration.

+Availability may expand to additional regions in the future, subject to changes in travel plans, mentor capacity, and operational considerations, at the sole discretion of the Service Provider.

+Nothing on this page constitutes an offer of services outside the locations listed above.

 ---